Amazon Bioeconomy Small Grant Evaluation Facility

 How can I learn more?

-Funders who are interested in learning more about the program should write to secretary@amazoninvestor.org
+Funders and potential grantees who are interested in learning more about the program should write to secretary@amazoninvestor.org

 A wiki of Amazon-focused regranters is offered here.